Through the Fire (song): Chart history

+Cover versions and usage in media

-The song was covered by Peabo Bryson in his 1994 album.
+The song was covered by Peabo Bryson for his 1994 album of the same name.

+Filipino singer and actress Cherie Gil did a cover of this song from the 1986 film and album, Sana'y Wala Nang Wakas.

 It was sampled by Kanye West on "Through the Wire", the breakout single from his 2004 debut album, The College Dropout.

+Ole Børud and Joe Pizzulo covered the song on the 2009 David Foster tribute album Fly Away - Songs of David Foster.

 In 2010, Japanese-American singer Ai covered "Through the Fire" on her studio album The Last Ai with Khan.
-Alongside another song Khan was featured on, "One More Try", the duo were nominated for and won the International Collaboration Artists of the Year award at the 2010 Billboard Japan Music Awards for the two songs.
+Alongside another song Khan was featured on, "One More Try", the duo were nominated for and won the International Collaboration Artists of the Year award at the 2010 Billboard Japan Music Awards for both songs.

 Gospel artist Donald Lawrence included a cover of the song, performed by Tobbi White-Darks and Tommi White, on his album YRM (Your Righteous Mind) (2011).